 It’s really not necessary to print out most other documents, either.
 Assuming you have the 6 only travel items that are truly essential (specifically the portable charger to make sure you always have access to your phone).

-For example, I have 2 testimonials from my current round-the-world trip to get 1 million points
+For example, I have 2 testimonials from my recent round-the-world trip to get 1 million points.

 I entered Vietnam, and they’re certainly not a very tech-savvy country: it’s a socialist republic that requires an electronic visa that takes 5 full days to process and has a pretty old-school form with a lot of info to provide, like my religion (sic).
 I didn’t print out the electronic visa, and it was fine.

-I also used China’s 144-hour transit without visa program for the first time.
+I also used China’s visa-free transit for the first time.
 I thought about printing out the rules (for the airline staff) and my proof of onward travel (for the airline staff and immigration officer), but my laziness got the best of me.
 It was fine; the airline knew the rules (genuinely surprising!), and the immigration officer simply looked at my flight confirmation on my phone.

 What does the UK ETA allow me to do?